phlbrz/phlbrz/README.md

-### Hi there 👋
+# Hi there 👋

 Presently, I'm working remotely and #OpenToWork, pursuing remote opportunities, considering a relocation to the US (Florida), and enthusiastic about embracing new challenges within a company.

-This Readme is a different style to have a CV from my LinkedIn profile at <https://www.linkedin.com/in/phlbrz>.
+- This Readme is a different style to have a CV from my LinkedIn profile at <https://www.linkedin.com/in/phlbrz>.

-About
+## About

 Highly skilled and motivated IT professional with expertise in Site Reliability Engineering (6+ years), Software Engineering (12+ years), DevOps (6+ years) and Solutions Architecture (10+ years).
 Seeking a challenging position as a Load Balancer NSX-ALB Administrator, Platform-as-a-Service (PaaS) Openshift 3.11/4.x Administrator/ Kubernetes, Automation development, CI/CD development to leverage my experience in ensuring high availability, load balancing, enhancing application delivery, and securing on-premise virtualized or cloud environments.
 Committed to delivering innovative solutions that solve business cases, driving business results and contribute to company growth.

-Key Skills:
+## Key Skills

 - Site Reliability Engineering (SRE)
 - DevOps